marcoaaz/phase_interpreter/README.md

   - for_redistribution: installer that can be shared with others (users not having MatLab runtime)
   - for_redistribution_files_only: executable (when having the runtime)
   - for_testing: executable (when having the runtime)
+- Contact me if:
-- If requiring an example dataset to operate the software, please, contact me
+  - Requiring an example dataset to operate the software
+  - Having issues to compile or wanting to make a new branch/pull request that I need to revise

 ## Issues and future work
--This is a beta version that will soon be improved with user feedback -If having issues to compile or wanting to make a new branch/pull request, contact me as well
+- This is a beta version that will soon be improved with user feedback
+- I had in mind making TESCAN TIMA mineral liberation maps compatible with Phase interpreter.
+- If you are not familiar to coding but have a bunch of ideas, contact me as well.
+This is open-source :smiley:

 ## Citing Phase interpreter
-- This software depends on open-source software components (QuPath is in ongoing development) and scientific citations/feedback
-- The following research papers have already contributed to its evolution:
+- This software depends on open-source software components (in ongoing development) and scientific citations/feedback.
+The following research papers already have contributed to its evolution:
   - Acevedo Zamora, M. A., & Kamber, B. S. (2023).
 Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images.
 Minerals, 13(2), 156. https://doi.org/10.3390/min13020156
   - Acevedo Zamora, M. A., Kamber, B. S., Jones, M. W. M., Schrank, C. E., Ryan, C. G., Howard, D. L., Paterson, D. J., Ubide, T., & Murphy, D. T. (2024).
 Tracking element-mineral associations with unsupervised learning and dimensionality reduction in chemical and optical image stacks of thin sections.
 Chemical Geology, 650, 121997. https://doi.org/10.1016/j.chemgeo.2024.121997
   - Acevedo Zamora, M. (2024).
 Petrographic microscopy of geologic textural patterns and element-mineral associations with novel image analysis methods [Thesis by publication, Queensland University of Technology].
 Brisbane. https://eprints.qut.edu.au/248815/